 Singapore Airlines offers passengers free stopovers in Singapore while transiting through Changi Airport.
 To book this stopover, you must use the multi city booking page on their website or give them a call.
 You must stay in Singapore for more than 24 hours to take advantage of this stopover offer.

-This stopover isn’t always free.
+The Singapore Airlines stopover isn’t always free.
 If you book a saver ticket or book with miles, you may have to pay an extra $100 to make this stopover.
-If you book a round-trip ticket or a higher priced ticket, the stopover is included.
+If you book a round-trip flight ticket or a higher priced ticket, the stopover is included.

-Air Canada allows you to make a free stopover in Toronto, Canada for up to 48 hours.
+Air Canada allows you to make a stopover in Toronto, Canada for up to 48 hours.
 This stopover is only available for passengers traveling between Canada or the U.S. and Europe or Asia.
 It is not available for flights within North America.
-This stopover is available for both one-way and return tickets.
+Air Canada offers this stopover on both one-way and round trip tickets.